 Puzzles and Game Boards Organization

 Do Legos need to be sorted by color?
-Not at all.
+Nope.
 Color sorting didn’t stand a chance during the pandemic.
 However, selecting a storage location that allows Legos and other supplies to be put away has been the answer we needed to keep everything in one place.
+Some families like to sort by color, type, sets, or nothing at all to have a large collection of random pieces to shift through.

 RELATED: Lego storage needed an entire post.
 Here is everything you need to know about Lego storage.

-They’re perfect for color sorting all that LEGO, so you don’t end up stepping on them!
+When you are just starting out, these bins are a good idea for color sorting all that LEGO, so you don’t end up stepping on them.

 Small toy storage